Pierre Trudeau: Cuba

-Reelections
+Re-elections

 1972 election

 On September 1, 1972, over four years into the Liberals' five-year mandate, Trudeau called an election for October 30.
 At the start of the campaign, polls showed the Liberals 10 points ahead of the Progressive Conservatives led by Robert Stanfield, who previously lost to Trudeau in the 1968 election.
 However, the results produced a Liberal minority government, with the Liberals winning 109 seats compared to the PCs' 107; this was one of the closest elections in Canadian history.
 Trudeaumania from the 1968 election had worn off, not least because of a slumping economy and rising unemployment.
-The New Democratic Party led by David Lewis held the balance of power.
+The NDP, led by David Lewis, held the balance of power.

 1974 election

 In May 1974, the House of Commons passed a motion of no confidence in the Trudeau government, defeating its budget bill after Trudeau intentionally antagonized Stanfield and Lewis.
-The election of 1974 focused mainly on the current economic recession.
-Stanfield proposed the immediate introduction of wage and price controls to help end the increasing inflation Canada was currently facing.
-Trudeau mocked the proposal, saying to a newspaper reporter that it was the equivalent of a magician saying "Zap!
+The ensuing election focused mainly on the then-ongoing recession.
+Stanfield proposed the immediate introduction of wage and price controls to help end the increasing inflation Canada was facing.
+Trudeau mocked the proposal, telling a newspaper reporter that it was the equivalent of a magician saying "Zap!
 You're frozen", and instead promoted a variety of small tax cuts to curb inflation.
-A campaign tour featuring Trudeau's wife and infant sons was popular, and NDP supporters scared of wage controls moved toward the Liberals.
+According to Trudeau's biographer John English, NDP supporters scared of wage controls moved toward the Liberals during the campaign.

-The Liberals were re-elected with a majority government with 141 of the 264 seats, prompting Stanfield's retirement.
-The Liberals won no seats in Alberta, though, where Peter Lougheed was a vociferous opponent of Trudeau's 1974 budget.
+The Liberals were re-elected with a majority government, winning 141 out of 264 seats, prompting Stanfield's retirement.
+However, the Liberals did not win any seats in Alberta, where Premier Peter Lougheed was a vociferous opponent of Trudeau's 1974 budget.